djego/ecommerce-peru-scrap-cli/readme.md

-# Products list API
-> From Scraping to API
+# Ecommerce Perú Scrap CLI
+> I'm already tired of the GUIs

-A list of products from some e-commerce websites more popular of Perú
+Extract a list of products from some e-commerce websites more popular of Perú

 ## Features
-- Scraping ecommerces by product category
+- Scraping ecommerces by product category (Only some categories)
-- Products export data in csv
+- Products export data in csv or json
-- API services (comming soon)

 ## Development usage